InfinitelyRepeating/kablam/README.md

 The timeline lets you record and play back shows, especially with musical accompaniment.
 Loaded music will automatically appear at the top of the timeline, shaded by the amount of energy in the song.

 The red play head can be positioned by clicking on the ruler.
 Using the mouse wheel (or pinching) on the ruler will zoom in/out.
+Pressing play will usually play the show from the play head position, though there is a rewind button, and it will automatically rewind if the play head is more than 2.5 seconds past the last event in the timeline.

 A recorded show consists of a series of events.
 Events can represent a launched shell, a ground effect, or an LED message.
 Events are shown as rectangles on the timeline.
 Events can be added by clicking on the timeline with the mouse, or (on mobile) by positioning the red play head and tapping the "+ Event" button.
 Events will automatically snap to the nearest quarter second, unless snap-to is turned off.